Lewis and Clark's Columbia River

 Celilo Park and Celilo, Oregon, as seen from Washington State Highway 14.
 Image taken May 24, 2005.

-Image, 2004, Celilo Park, click to enlarge
+Image, 2012, Celilo Village, Oregon, click to enlarge

 Click image to enlarge

-Celilo Park, Oregon.
-Image taken October 2, 2006.
+Celilo Village, Oregon.
+Image taken June 6, 2012.

 The Dalles - Celilo Canal and Locks ...

-The 8-mile-long Dalles - Celilo Canal, located three miles north of The Dalles, was completed in 1915, creating a steamboat waterway around the Fivemile Rapids ("Long Narrows"), Tenmile Rapids ("Short Narrows"), and Celilo Falls.
+The 8-mile-long The Dalles - Celilo Canal, located three miles north of The Dalles, was completed in 1915, creating a steamboat waterway around the Fivemile Rapids ("Long Narrows"), Tenmile Rapids ("Short Narrows"), and Celilo Falls.
 It provided a clear journey to Lewiston, Idaho.

 "The Golden Age of Postcards" ...